-But you made it.
-You have come through one more silly season in one piece.
-Kind of.
 But this kind of stress can take its toll.
-One look in the mirror and your eyes tell the story of late nights, stressful days, indulgent food and one too many drinks.
+One look in the mirror and your eyes tell the story of piled up stress, sleepless nights and general wear and tear!

 8 tips to reduce puffy eyes, dark circles and fine lines